 The Blue Coat School supports students within all categories of SEND.

-As of September 2023, we have 94 children or young people receiving some form of SEND Support.
+As of September 2024:

+- o 91 children or young people receiving some form of SEND Support - o 3 of which have EHC plans.

 The support for students with SEND is organised into the following four broad areas of need and support: